wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/7-exercise-proactive-messages.md

 > [!IMPORTANT]
 > This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator that contains a personal tab from the previous exercise in this module.
 You'll update the project to add a new task module that uses an Adaptive Card.

-## Initiate a proactive message from the bot
+## Start a proactive message from the bot

 Locate and open the bot in the file **./src/app/conversationalBot/ConversationalBot.ts**.